kzst/kzst/README.md

 My name is **Zsolt T. Kosztyán**.
-I am a full professor at University of Pannonia
+I am a full professor at University of Pannonia, Hungary.

 My research intersts are about management science and quantitative methods.